ErichDonGubler/adhesion-rs/README.md

 * The [examples directory](/examples)
 * The [test suite](/tests/lib.rs) for this library

-## Current Limitations

-The only major known limitation at the time of writing is the inability to us e more than a single function inside a single `contract!` block (issue [here](https://github.com/ErichDonGubler/adhesion-rs/issues/15)
-).
-This limitation is planned to be lifted.

 ## Why "Adhesion"?

 This library is called "Adhesion" in reference to a particular type of contract